linolayani/linoleparquet.github.io/content/posts/2023/difference-clusterip-nodeport-loadbalancer-kubernetes/index.md

 ![image](./images/loadbalancer.png#center)

----

 ## NodePort

 NodePort exposes the Service on each Node's IP at a static port.
 It is the most primitive way to get external traffic directly to your service.
 This is a **simple** and **straightforward** way to expose an application, but it does **not provide load balancing or high availability**.

 ![image](./images/nodeport.png#center)

----

 ## ExternalName

 ExternalName map a Service to a **DNS name**.
-This allows to **consider an external ressource as an internal one**, and appreciate Kubernetes built in ressource mapping using selectors and tags.
+This allows to **represent an external resource as an internal one**, and appreciate Kubernetes built in resource mapping using selectors and tags.

 ![image](./images/externalname.png#center)

----

 ## Conclusion